perusio/php-fpm-example-config/README.md

  Choose the one that is more appropriate for your setup.
-Up until PHP 5.3.8 TCP sockets, although, theoretically slower, if your setup is on the loopback, behave better than UNXI sockets for high-traffic sites.
+Up until PHP 5.3.8 TCP sockets, although, theoretically slower, if your setup is on the loopback, behave better than UNIX sockets for high-traffic sites.

  This might have changed in 5.3.10 and 5.4.x.
 Try it and report back